Grommash9/aiotx/docs/clients/evm_client/index.rst

 --------------------

-To create an instance of AioTxETHClient, you need to provide the ETH node URL and the chain ID.
+To create an instance of AioTxETHClient, you need to provide the ETH node URL.
 Here's an example:

 .. code-block:: python